How Does Menopause Affect the Skin?

 The sun has a more visible impact now.

 It is very important to apply a broad spectrum sunscreen at any age.
 As the production of melanin slows down with menopause, though, you are more likely to notice blotchiness, uneven tone and brown spots.
-You can lighten these patches of discoloration with products containing niacinamide or lemon essential oil, which can naturally help fade spots without harmful chemicals.
-A good choice is our Brightening Facial Moisturizer.
+You can lighten these patches of discoloration with products containing Black Cumin Seed Oil, which can naturally help fade spots without harmful chemicals.
+A good choice is our Aging Beautifully Face Serum, which contains this ingredient.

 Your skin might look like it is sagging or loose.